Kurwai State: Rulers

-his elder brother Muzaffar Khan had also died without heir.
+Hurmut Khan's successors ruled the state until 1887, his elder brother Muzaffar Khan had also died without heir.
 After a brief struggle with the Nawab of Basoda, Najaf Khan's maternal grandson Munawar Ali Khan became the ruler of the princely state.
 After Munawar Khan died without issue, his younger brother Yaqub 'Ali Khan became the Nawab of Kurwai.
 Yaqub married Munawar's wife Umar un-nisa.
 Their four-year-old son Sarwar Ali Khan became the Nawab after Yaqub's death in an accident at Bhopal.

 Sarwar Ali Khan

 When Sarwar Ali Khan was young, the state was ruled by a regency council headed by Umar un-nisa, who came to be known as "Sarkar Amma" (Mother Governor).
 She established several institutions for welfare of the citizens, including a rural bank that provided interest-free loans.

 Sarwar Ali Khan and his sisters were the first generation in the family to receive English education.
 He studied at the Daly College (Indore), Mayo College (Ajmer) and the Sandhurst Military Academy.
 After graduating from Sandhurst in 1921, he severed with the Worcestershires until 1923.
 During this stint, he guarded Mahatma Gandhi in the British custody.
 In 1926, he married Abida Sultan, the eldest daughter and heiress presumptive of the Nawab of Bhopal.
 Their only son, Shaharyar Khan, was born in 1934.
 The marriage eventually failed, and Sarwar Ali later married other women.
 Abida Sultan gave up her right to the throne of Bhopal and opted for the Muslim nation Pakistan in 1950, eventually entering that country's Foreign service.
 Later, Shaharyar Khan became the Foreign Secretary of Pakistan and then the Chairman of the Pakistan Cricket Board.
 Sarwar Ali Khan's second wife was Ayesha, daughter of the Nawab of Wai.
 They had three children: Kaiser Zaman, Zafar Ali Khan and Munawar Ali Khan.

 During Sarwar Ali Khan's reign, Kurwai saw development of modern infrastructure including roads, telephone network, sanitary facilities, bridges, schools, courts, police station, civil hospital government offices, a power station and a Legislative Assembly.
 The power was transferred to the Government of newly independent India in 1947.

 On 15 June 1948, Kurwai State officially acceded to the Indian Government.
 Kurwai became part of the newly created state of Madhya Bharat, and was added to Vidisha District.
 Madhya Bharat was merged into Madhya Pradesh on 1 November 1956.

 Sarwar Ali Khan continued to be involved in the political process.
 A friend of the Harijan leader Jagjeevan Ram, he encouraged the emancipation of the lower castes, and also campaigned against the dowry system and forced marriage.
 After his death in 1986, the title Nawab of Kurwai passed on to his son Zafar Ali Khan.
 Sarwar Ali's daughter Kaiser Zaman studied English at Somerville College, Oxford University.
 She later founded the All Saints School Bhopal and the All Saints College of Science & Commerce.